Stanley Baldwin: Disarmament

-Baldwin did not advocate total disarmament but believed that, as Lord Grey of Falloden had stated in 1925, "great armaments lead inevitably to war".
-However he came to believe that, as he put it on 10 November 1932: "the time has now come to an end when Great Britain can proceed with unilateral disarmament".
-On 10 November 1932 Baldwin said:
+Baldwin did not advocate total disarmament, but believed that, as Lord Grey of Falloden had stated in 1925, "great armaments lead inevitably to war".
+However, he came to believe that, as he put it on 10 November 1932: "the time has now come to an end when Great Britain can proceed with unilateral disarmament".
+On 10 November 1932 he said:

 I think it is well also for the man in the street to realise that there is no power on earth that can protect him from being bombed.
 Whatever people may tell him, the bomber will always get through, The only defence is in offence, which means that you have to kill more women and children more quickly than the enemy if you want to save yourselves...If the conscience of the young men should ever come to feel, with regard to this one instrument [bombing] that it is evil and should go, the thing will be done; but if they do not feel like that – well, as I say, the future is in their hands.
 But when the next war comes, and European civilisation is wiped out, as it will be, and by no force more than that force, then do not let them lay blame on the old men.
 Let them remember that they, principally, or they alone, are responsible for the terrors that have fallen upon the earth.

 This speech was often used against Baldwin as allegedly demonstrating the futility of rearmament or disarmament, depending on the critic.

 With the second part of the Disarmament Conference starting in January 1933, Baldwin attempted to see through his hope of air disarmament.
-However he became alarmed at Britain's lack of defence against air raids and German rearmament, saying it "would be a terrible thing, in fact, the beginning of the end".
+However, he became alarmed at Britain's lack of defence against air raids and German rearmament, saying it "would be a terrible thing, in fact, the beginning of the end".
 In April 1933 the Cabinet agreed to follow through with the construction of the Singapore military base.

-On 15 September 1933 the German delegate at the Disarmament Conference refused to return to the Conference and Germany left altogether in October.
-On 6 October Baldwin, in a speech to the Conservative Party Conference in Birmingham, pleaded for a Disarmament Convention and then said:
+On 15 September 1933, the German delegate at the Disarmament Conference refused to return to the Conference, and Germany left altogether in October.
+Baldwin, in a speech on 6 October to the Conservative Party Conference in Birmingham, pleaded for a Disarmament Convention, and then said: